chocomint-727/project-microship/README.md

 -In addressing the issue above, we also changed the variable name for the not found image from “img” to “not_found_img” so that it could be more descriptive. (services.py lines 15 and 18).
 Therefore, this change got rid of the code smell of having an indescriptive variable name.

 -We broke up the all_genres list in flask_app.py into more lines so that it is more readable in the code (flask_app.py lines 7-12).
 This does not fix a specific code smell, but is more readable than having the list of genres all on one line.

--Changed limit of rankings to a default_limit variable.
-This makes the function more readable in the future. -I do not think that this should be here because we did not have the rankings feature in the original front end submission.